 Manage Your Credit Report and Credit Score

-Your credit score impacts your life in many ways.
-It influences the interest rate a lender charges when you buy a car or house, which determines how much you will pay for the loan.
+Lenders use your credit score to set your interest rate when you buy a car or house, which determines how much you will pay for the loan.
 Your credit score can influence your credit card interest rate and the amount you pay for insurance.
 When you interview for a job, information on your credit report can even influence whether you are offered employment.

-A negative item on your credit report can suddenly decrease in your score.
+One blemish, such as a late payment, can lower your credit score very quickly.
 However, increasing your credit score takes time.
 There is no “quick fix” to improve your credit score.
 Be skeptical of any company that says they provide credit repair.

-Since your credit score is so important, it's critical that you understand how to read your credit report and how to manage your credit score.
-Let a GreenPath advisor take you through a free credit report review.
+It's critical that you understand how to read your credit report, how credit scoring works, and how to manage your credit score.
+Let a GreenPath credit report expert take you through a free credit report review.

 Access Your Free Credit Report